rbind/njtierney.com/content/post/2018-05-16-rtip-3-rmarkdown-tricks-i-use-every-day.markdown

 # Closing

-I've got some other little #rstats hacks (or rather, [crantrips]()  that I like to use - I'll write about them in a series in the future.

-Finally, if you haven't seen it yet, check out the new Rmarkdown book written by Yihui, JJ Allaire, and Garrett Grolemund "R Markdown: The Definitive Guide"
+Finally, if you haven't seen it yet, check out the new Rmarkdown book written by Yihui, JJ Allaire, and Garrett Grolemund ["R Markdown: The Definitive Guide"](https://bookdown.org/yihui/rmarkdown/)